mjvotaw/plex-sub-downloader/README.md

 Plex has built-in Agents for downloading subtitles from OpenSubtitles.org, but it doesn't search for subtitles automatically, and, more importantly, doesn't support VIP accounts (which means you're stuck reading ads _in your subtitles!_).

+Plex Plugins like [Sub-Zero](https://github.com/pannal/Sub-Zero.bundle) are getting increasingly complicated to install and use, as Plex has been threatening to completely phase out plugins since 2018.

-And there's other tools like [Sub-Zero](https://github.com/pannal/Sub-Zero.bundle) and [Bazarr](https://github.com/bazarr/), but these work best if you've already bought into the [Sonarr](https://sonarr.tv/)/[Radarr](https://radarr.video/) ecosystem.
-And, honestly, while these tools are great, I find them to be over-built for what I want to do.
+And there's other tools like [Bazarr](https://github.com/bazarr/), which works best if you've already bought into the [Sonarr](https://sonarr.tv/)/[Radarr](https://radarr.video/) ecosystem.
+But, honestly, while these tools are great, I find them to be over-built for what I want to do.

 I just wanted something that tries to download subtitles for new media added to my Plex server, and that's it.